Chia seed pudding is one of my go-to desserts. It is so simple and easy to make and is so good for you!

 - pinch of pink salt (optional)

 - Place the nuts or seeds in a bowl and add enough water to cover.
-Soak in the fridge overnight.
+Soak in the fridge overnight. (it's ideal if you can soak your nuts or seeds, but you can also make nut or seed milk without soaking if you are in a pinch)

 - Drain the soaked nuts or seeds and transfer them to a blender.